stackpress/lib/docs/Structures.md

 `undefined`

-#### Iterating Over Entries
+### 3.8.
+Iterating Over Entries

-The following example shows how to iterate over all value pairs.
+The following example shows how to iterate over all value pairs in the set.

 ```typescript
 for (const [value1, value2] of mySet.entries()) {